ebabel-games/magicalhex/README.md

 ### Released tags
 * 2.0.2
 - Added theme music.
+- Using Howler.js to handle sounds in a cross-browser way.

 * 2.0.1
 - Hills appear nearer the center of a zone.